FoxxMD/context-mod/README.md

 Commands:
-  run                                          Runs bot normally check [options] <activityIdentifier> [type]  Run check(s) on a specific activity help [command]                               display help for command
+  run                                          Runs bot normally check [options] <activityIdentifier> [type]  Run check(s) on a specific activity unmoderated [options] <subreddits...>        Run checks on all unmoderated activity in the modqueue help [command]                               display help for command

 ```